ClydeDz/give-me-an-avatar-npm/README.md

 I'm not using [avataaars](https://avataaars.io/) separately since [avatars.dicebear.com](https://avatars.dicebear.com) includes avataaars.

 ## Credits
-All the avatar services used in this npm package are outlined in the table above.
+- All the avatar services used in this npm package are outlined in the table above.
+- Package logo created using [AutoDraw](https://www.autodraw.com/).
-This NPM package is developed by [Clyde D'Souza](https://twitter.com/clydedz).
+- This NPM package is developed by [Clyde D'Souza](https://twitter.com/clydedz).